miroi/fortran_input_reader/README.md

 Fortran Input Reader
 ====================

-All-Fortran90 reader of most common types of input keywords (string, numbers..) from a text file.
+All-Fortran90 reader of most common input keywords types (strings, numbers, number arrays) from a text file.

 This project also serves as the comprehensive (unit) tester of the standalone Fortran module (library).